DerekPascarella/UniversalDreamcastPatcher/README.md

 - Support for source disc images containing CDDA.
 - Patches can include a custom `IP.BIN` that replaces the source disc's bootsector on apply.
 - xdelta-based patching to reduce patch size and mitigate copyright concerns.
-- Deterministic, byte-identical output across all platforms for the same inputs.
+- Deterministic, byte-identical output when applying the a given patch to the same source disc image.
 - Built-in auto-update on Windows and Linux (update notifications on macOS).
 - Robust `IP.BIN` editor, usable with standalone `IP.BIN` files or disc images (GDI, CUE/BIN, CHD).
 - Disc image converter between GDI, CUE/BIN, and CHD, with both single and batch modes.
+- Optional support for user-supplied Logiqx XML DATs to override the built-in TOSEC and Redump conversion references.
 - Supported disc image formats (input and output):
   - TOSEC-style GDI
   - Redump-style CUE/BIN